Ifram3/roadmap.sh-projects/README.md

 ## Frontend Projects

-A collection of frontend development projects based on the roadmap.sh guide, showcasing my progress and practice with HTML, CSS, and JavaScript.
+A collection of front-end development projects based on the roadmap.sh guide showcasing my progress and practice with HTML, CSS, and JavaScript.
 They include the following👇

 <table>